 During my time in college I learned a lot.
 I was able to take to some incredible courses with some of the smartest professors around.
 I could easily quote them all, but there’s a particular quote from one my favorite professors who famously said:

 “The sound that I like the most is the sound of a myth being broken”

-The good news in my opinion is that local ISPs have now set strict rules and are improving monitoring methods.
-As a result, some senders in China already comply with local ISP’s policies, integrating successfully with their current provider, using professional applications (if they have the resources) and are making money out of email campaigns.
-If you’re among this group, stop reading this and please accept my apology for taking 2 minutes of your valuable time.
+The good news, in my opinion, is that local ISPs have now set strict rules and are improving monitoring methods.
+As a result, some senders in China already comply with local ISP’s policies, integrating successfully with their current provider, using professional applications (if they have the resources) and are making money out of email marketing campaigns.

-As soon as I landed in China 3 years ago, had met a few dozen clients and friends, I came to realize that the biggest pain point for Chinese clients is the ISP’s daily threshold, a result of low deliverability and reputation.
+When I first landed in China, I had already met a few dozen clients and friends and I came to realize that the biggest pain point for Chinese clients is the ISP’s daily threshold, a result of low deliverability and reputation.
 The most common solution deployed by the sender, I discovered, is using more than one provider at a time and switching between them while facing deliverability issues.
-When I asked why they use multiple providers I was usually told – “due to ISP daily volume limitation, one provider just can’t meet my sending volume needs.
-Having several solutions in place put me in the safe zone since I can always switch between them while facing issues with delivery.”
+When I asked why they use multiple providers I was told – “due to ISP daily volume limitation, one provider can’t meet sending volume needs.
+Having several solutions in place allows for a safe zone since you can always switch between them while facing issues with delivery.”

-Considering these factors, I can’t see how multiple providers / platforms operating together can help the sender to improve performance and increase daily volume limitation.
+Considering these factors, it’s difficult to envision how multiple providers / platforms operating together can help the sender to improve performance and increase daily volume limitation.
 In essence, from the ISP point of view, using more than one email provider is no different to using multiple domains and IPs.
 Sooner rather than later, the targeted ISP will realize that all messages are actually coming from the same sender and the reputation of each domain will drop.